 This rate stays the same through the course of loan.
 That means that your interest payments will slowly shrink, as the balance of your loan is reduced.

-Given that the rate calculates how much interest you will pay, it’s usually best to find the lowest rate possible.
+Given that the rate calculates how much interest you will pay, it’s usually a good idea to find the best personal loan rates possible.
 That way you can minimise the interest you have to pay.
 Over the course of your loan, this may save you money.
 Despite this, there are a number of other factors you should also consider.

 So, know that we know what personal loan rates Australia are, we can dig deeper into the details.
 Let’s go.